Devwulf/road-to-data-science/python-challenge/README.md

 The *zipfile* library is used to open the zip file and easily navigate and open the `.txt` files contained within it.
 Following the trail of **"nothing"** values will result in another hint to "collect the comments."

 It is possible to comment files within a zip file, and these comments can be collected using `file.getinfo().comment`.
 Printing out these collection of comments will show another ASCII art that shows the answer.

+### 07
+This challenge involves processing images.
+The grey blocks each represent an ASCII character since their color values go from 0 to 255 and since they are grey, their rgb values are equal to each other.

+Using the *pillow* library, the color of a pixel can be retrieved by using `img.getpixel((x, y))`.
+Since the grey blocks are on the middle of the img vertically, y can be set to `img.height / 2`.
+The width of a grey block is 7 pixels, so the color value is stored when `value % 7 == 0` is true.
+Finally, the color value is converted to an ASCII character by using `chr(value)`.

+The message itself contains another array of numbers to be converted to ASCII characters, which is the answer.